 Symantec report on Vulnerability, Data breach and Cyber Attack:

 Symantec has published Internet Security Threat Report in 2014, which shows shocking results about vulnerability, data breach and cyber attack.
 The key finding of the report is as under.

-- In 2013, there was an increase in targeted attacks campaigns up to 91%.
+- In 2013, there was an increase in targeted attack campaigns up to 91%.

-- The overall data breaches have 62% growth.
+- The overall data breaches have a 62% growth.